memphisdev/documentation/docs/memphis/benchmark.md

 ### Notes

 1. In each iteration, the counter starts with the first sent message, stops at the last one, waits until the end of the second, and repeats.
-2. Each test runs 1000 times to produce “normalized” results.
+2. Each test runs 1000 times to produce ï¿½normalizedï¿½ results.

 ## Produce (Write)